Student Code of Conduct

-The goal of the Behavior Intervention Team at Forsyth Tech is to provide assistance to potentially at-risk students who may be of harm to themselves or others.
+The goal of the Behavioral Intervention Team at Forsyth Tech Community College is to aid potentially at-risk students who may be of harm to themselves or others.
 The team utilizes the NaBITA Threat Assessment Rubric to classify threats, collecting a holistic view of the situation.
-A student can be referred to the Behavior Intervention Team through Student Code of Conduct, Mandatory Counseling, or Department Chairs, Program Coordinators or Deans.
+The team also collects confidential consultation through faculty and staff.
 The team’s primary focus is preventative rather than punitive, with the main goal of assisting students to succeed on campus.

 Definition of Academic Dishonesty

 The following are further explanations of violations of Rule 9.